OnePlaceSolutions/ContentTypeDeploymentPnP/SharePoint Online/README.md

 ### Pre-Requisites

 1. Administrator rights to your SharePoint Admin Site (for SharePoint Online) and the Site Collections you wish to deploy to.
-2.  **(SharePoint Online Only)** (Multi-Tenant supported) [The latest PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) installed on the machine you are running the script from.
+2.  **(SharePoint Online Only)** (Multi-Tenant supported) [PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) installed on the machine you are running the script from.
 You can run the below command in PowerShell (as Administrator) to install it.

     Install new PnP.PowerShell Cmdlets:
     ```